 Introducing Paneer to Babies – Benefits and Recipes

 Now that your baby is above six months old, you must be looking to introduce new and tasty foods into his diet.
 Your baby must be already eating mashed dal and rice and fruit purees, but if paneer is a part of your weekly diet, you must be planning to make your little one try it too.
 It is rather delicious, no?
 Well, while paneer is indeed tasty and healthy, you need to find out when you should introduce it in your baby’s diet because of the two main reasons: paneer is a dairy product and well, your baby is still young and you can’t say for sure how his body and digestive system will respond to this dairy product!
-Let’s find out when you can add paneer to your munchkin’s diet.
+Let’s read on to know all about paneer for babies.

 If your baby is close to 8 or 9 months old, you can introduce a small bite of paneer and gauge his reaction to it.
 A few months later, you can start increasing the quantity of paneer to around two cubes, four times a week.